bseddon/utilities/README.md

 SimpleXMLElementToArray class makes it simple to convert the elements defined under a segment or scenario element node to an array so they can be compared following the various rules defined by the XBRL 2.1 specification.

+It is common to need to create a temporary file to hold zip contents and then tidy up after.
+The MemoryWrapper is a StreamWrapper implementation that provides a named in-memory pseudo file that can be uses to store content.
+The 'filename' can then be passed to another function such as file_get_contents() so the contents can be accessed.
+The pseudo file will be lost when the script terminates so there is no need to explcitly delete the file.
+However the file can be explicitly deleted to recover memory.

 ### Dependencies

 This project depends on [pear/log](https://github.com/pear/Log) and [lyquidity/xml](https://github.com/bseddon/xml)